Chart Color Schemes

 Nhill Region features high concentrations of lone person households, with a fairly typical median household size

-Family households compose 63.7% of all households, including 22.4% couples with children, 32.6% couples without children, and 7.7% single parent families.
-Non-family households constitute the remaining 36.3%, with lone person households at 33.1% and group households comprising 3.1%.
-The median household size is 2.2 people, which aligns with the Rest of Vic. average.
+Family households constitute 63.7% of all households, including 22.4% couples with children, 32.6% couples without children, and 7.7% single parent families.
+Non-family households account for the remaining 36.3%, with lone person households at 33.1% and group households comprising 3.1%.
+The median household size is 2.2 people, which aligns with the average for the Rest of Vic.

 Frequently Asked Questions - Households